Can Narcissists Love: 10 Brutal Facts On Narcissistic Love

 Can Narcissists Fall In Love

-5. They do not support you during your difficult times and may belittle your successes and awards.
+• Do not support you during your difficult times, and may belittle your successes and awards.

-7. They view you as a means to satisfy their entitlement since their relationships revolve around them.
+• View you as a tool to satisfy their entitlement since their relationships revolve around them.

 A narcissist in love can make you think, “He has followed me across three continents to gift me a Gucci and a Rolex.
 I’d be a fool to turn him down.”
 With that, you are one step deeper into their world of abuse.

-Moreover, it is often painful to choose between staying and leaving them.
+They instill a neediness in you known as narcissistic codependency.
+This makes it painful for you to choose between staying and leaving them.

 It is so because they keep you tied in a trauma bond, which they create through occasional gestures of love in between abusive behavior.